Matthew-Berthoud/samba/openfunction/README.md

 ```bash
 kafkacat -L -b kafka-server-kafka-brokers:9092
 ```
+- Note that later when following the article, they name their server `kafka-logs-receiver` so you can't directly copy all commands
 - For the [Registry Credential](https://github.com/OpenFunction/samples/blob/main/Prerequisites.md#registry-credential) section you can just use mine by running the file in this repo
 ```bash
 bash regitry-credential.sh
 ```
-- to do the rest of this tutorial you'll have to be in the correct folder of the samples submodule I put in this repo
+- To do the rest of this tutorial you'll have to be in the correct folder of the samples submodule I put in this repo
 ```bash
 cd samples/functions/async/logs-handler-function
 ```

+### Kubesphere Article
-- LEFT OFF HERE.
-Next time: follow the instructions in [this article](https://kubesphere.io/blogs/serverless-way-for-kubernetes-log-alert/) to see the example in action.
-Probably need to download and familiarize myself with Kubesphere early in that process.
+- Follow the instructions in [this article](https://kubesphere.io/blogs/serverless-way-for-kubernetes-log-alert/) to see the example in action.
+- STILL WORKING THRU

 ## Kafka
 - Started looking into Kafka to maybe get a better grasp on why I can't get the above example to work.
 The [quickstart](https://kafka.apache.org/quickstart) has a helpful high level [video](https://www.youtube.com/watch?v=vHbvbwSEYGo)